 Can I sign up for multiple projects?

 Yes!
 As both an individual volunteer and as a part of your volunteer team, you are welcome to sign up for as many projects as your schedule will accommodate.

 My team and I cannot leave our office, can we still volunteer?

 Of course you can!
-Some of our community nonprofits post projects on weekofgiving.iicf.org that can be completed at your office, such as: a coat drive; letter writing campaigns for military servicemen and servicewomen: collection of party items for children in the hospital; or a nonperishable food item drive.
+Some of our community nonprofits post projects on volunteer.iicf.org that can be completed at your office, such as: a coat drive; letter writing campaigns for military servicemen and servicewomen; collection of party items for children in the hospital; or a nonperishable food item drive.
 To find projects like these, which can all be completed at your office, search for keywords "at home" or "at office".